 Staff knew what to do in a medical emergency and completed training in emergency resuscitation and basic life support every year.
+Medical emergency scenarios were discussed at monthly staff meetings.

 Emergency equipment and medicines were available as described in recognised guidance.
 Staff kept records of their checks to make sure these were available, within their expiry date, and in working order.
+Glucagon, which is required in the event of low blood sugar, was stored in a fridge.
+The fridge temperature was monitored and recorded on a weekly basis.
+When we looked at the log of temperatures we noted these were above that which is recommended by the manufacturer.
+We discussed this and were told the storage of the glucagon would be reviewed.